 Maybe you already use accounting software Xero for your expenses.
 You can make your entire sales process seamless with service management software that is compatible with Xero.
 This way you can ensure your clients are synced across the programs and all expenses are accounted for.

 A well-implemented job management system can replace slow and dated manual processes.
 But service management software isn’t just about increasing efficiency.

 Service management software gives you the ability to move away from tools like spreadsheets.
 These tools can be useful for certain processes but fall short in a variety of areas.
 Having all your business information in one central database gives you a professional edge over your competitors.

 All employees will have the ability to access the details they need, whether in the office or onsite.
 So, if one of your engineers needs to call a customer, they can quickly find the client details using a job management app.
 Without needing to call back into the office.

 Letting your customers know you are using service management software will give them peace of mind that you are a forward-thinking and organised business.
 In turn, this can result in increased jobs and repeat business.

-In service companies, customer lifecycle is typically managed by more than one person.
+In service companies, the customer lifecycle is typically managed by more than one person.
 You might have a sales team gathering leads and selling your product or service.
 Then the engineers will then view these new sales when attending jobs.

 The use of multiple platforms allows employees in different departments to more effectively manage their customers and to see the big picture at any time.